-CEQ continues to develop plans that are in line with the corporate objective and strategy of providing goods and services as affordable as possible in the communities we serve.
-During the financial year CEQ developed an initiative coined "Low Price Everyday".
+Last year we were proud to announce the introduction of 'Low Price Everyday'.
 The Low Price Everyday basket consists of goods that would be readily found within an everyday shopping cart.
 This initiative provides consumers with a wider choice that has not been included in the health and wellbeing baskets of CEQ in recent years.
+The initiative in combination with promotions returned \$2.2M in savings to customers off the CEQ RRP (recommended retail price).
+The success of the 'Low Price Everyday' basket will ensure its continuity in the foreseeable future.